 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21079, 20400):

-Negotiations to join or leave a Broadcast TWT, identified by a Broadcast TWT ID subfield greater than 0, are performed with an exchange of frames that carry TWT elements with the Negotiation Type subfield set to 3 as described in 26.8.3.3 (Rules for TWT scheduled STA).
+Negotiations to become a member of or terminate membership in a broadcast TWT,(#21079) identified by a Broadcast TWT ID subfield greater than 0, are performed with an exchange of frames that carry TWT elements with the Negotiation Type subfield set to 3 as described in 26.8.3.3 (Rules for TWT scheduled STA).

 The TWT scheduling AP may send an unsolicited TWT response with the Trigger subfield set to 1 to a non-AP HE STA that has set the Broadcast TWT Support subfield to 1 in the HE Capabilities elements that it transmits to the AP.
-The TWT response shall indicate one of the following values in the TWT Command field: Accept TWT, Alternate TWT, or Dictate TWT.
-An unsolicited TWT response with TWT Command field indicating Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request to the AP that includes those TWT parameters.
-An unsolicited TWT response with a TWT Command field that indicates Accept TWT allocates a broadcast TWT schedule to the receiving STA.
-A STA that receives an unsolicited TWT response with a TWT Command field that indicates Accept TWT may transmit a TWT Teardown frame or a TWT response with TWT Command field indicating Reject TWT to withdraw from the unsolicited broadcast TWT schedule.
+The TWT response shall indicate one of the following values in the TWT Setup(#ED) Command field: Accept TWT, Alternate TWT, or Dictate TWT.
+An unsolicited TWT response with TWT Setup(#ED) Command field indicating Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request to the AP that includes those TWT parameters.
+An unsolicited TWT response with a TWT Setup(#ED) Command field that indicates Accept TWT allocates a broadcast TWT schedule to the receiving STA.
+A STA that receives an unsolicited TWT response with a TWT Setup(#ED) Command field that indicates Accept TWT may transmit a TWT Teardown frame or a TWT response with TWT Setup(#ED) Command field indicating Reject TWT to withdraw from the unsolicited broadcast TWT schedule.

 Rules for TWT scheduling AP